arpitbbhayani/articles/blogs/function-overloading.md

 When we invoke `area` with one argument it returns the area of a circle and when we pass two arguments it invokes the function that computes the area of a rectangle thus overloading the function `area`.
 You can find the entire working demo [here](https://repl.it/@arpitbbhayani/Python-Function-Overloading).

 # Conclusion
-Python do not support function overloading but by using simple and common language constructs we hacked a solution to it.
-We used decorators and an user maintained namespace to overload functions and used the number of arguments as an disambiguation factor.
+Python does not support function overloading but by using simple and common language constructs we hacked a solution to it.
+We used decorators and a user-maintained namespace to overload functions and used the number of arguments as a disambiguation factor.
 We could also use data types (defined in decorator) of arguments for disambiguation - which allows functions with the same number of arguments but different types to overload.
 The granularity of overload is only limited by function `getfullargspec` and our imagination.
-A neater, cleaner and more efficient approach is also possible with above constructs so feel free to implement one and tweet me [@arpit_bhayani](https://twitter.com/arpit_bhayani), I will be thrilled to learn what you have done with it.
+A neater, cleaner and more efficient approach is also possible with the above constructs so feel free to implement one and tweet me [@arpit_bhayani](https://twitter.com/arpit_bhayani), I will be thrilled to learn what you have done with it.

 ---